Pietrostat193/Public-Vecchia-Approximation-for-multifidelity-models/Datasets/SyntheticDatasetGeneration/Readme.md

 # Files for the synthetic data generation

-To reproduce the synthetic data experiments, open MATLAB and run the following command:
+To reproduce the synthetic data experiments generation, open MATLAB and run the following command:

 ```matlab
 spatio_temporal_wind_simulation();